ilCollez/ssh-scp-deploy/README.md

 - `files` - [**REQUIRED**] Files and folders to upload.
 You can use glob patterns.
 - `remote-path` -  Remote destination path
 - `clean` -  Whether to clean the remote path before uploading.
 Default: false
+- `clean-exclude` -  List of files to exclude when cleaning the remote path
 - `before-upload` -  Commands to execute before the SCP file transfer, on the host machine
 - `after-upload` -  Commands to execute after the SCP file transfer, on the host machine